mogeraditya/Agent_based_model_for_IMPRS/README.md

 ---

-# Dynamic Model of Cocktail Party Nightmare
- Implementing a dynamic model of the cocktail party nightmare problem :)
+ Implementing a dynamic model of coordination :)
 ---

 ## Installation of environment